My Heritage (from 23andMe)

 The Great Conspiracies of History (in development)

 The really good conspiracies are like fine wine.
-They're an acquired taste but once you've sampled the richness, you can't go back to the 'normal'.
+They're an acquired taste but once you've sampled the richness, you can't go back to the 'normal' vintages.

-QAnon is the worst fast food conspiracy junk measurable.
+QAnon is the worst fast food conspiracy junk imaginable.
 A good conspiracy must be actually plausible, has to have a basis in reality, has to be doable by humans with all their faults and foibles.
 Nothing supernatural.
-There's always money and/or power involved.
+And, there's always money and/or power involved.

 Santa Claus